XodoDocs/itext-legacy-tmc-techblog/html2pdf/tagmapping.md

 BDO - SpanTagWorker
 <TODO: insert tag mapping table>

 We tried to map every HTML tag that makes in a PDF file to an iText layout object.
 This is easy for some objects, a span is still a span, but for other objects we had to decide that they were a modified version of what we already implemented.
 For instance, an "article" tag is mapped onto a "div" element.
 The iText 7 layout model doesn't know the concept of an article, so we mapped the article onto a div.
 After all, when you squint your eyes, an article can be seen as a div under a different name.
-Some tags were not included because they don't make sense in a PDF such as Audio.
+Some tags were not included because they were not relevant in a PDF, such as Audio.

-This blog post will give you an overview of how HTML2PDF maps the HTML model onto the iText model and how you can influence this process.
+This blog post will give you an overview of how pdfHTML maps the HTML model onto the iText model, and how you can influence this process.

 ## A technical overview of the mapping process

 Let's take a look at how the mapping process is handled.
-In the diagram "Processing nodes" you can see how HTML2PDF works.
+In the diagram "Processing nodes" you can see how PDFHTML works.

 <INSERT DIAGRAM>

-There are 4 steps that HTML2PDF goes through to make an iText layout object:
+There are 4 steps that pdfHTML goes through to make an iText layout object:

 1. Create the layout object
 The first step is the most obvious one: If an HTML tag corresponds to an iText Layout object then at one point you have to make an iText Layout object.
 This is done through the ITagWorker interface.
 We'll dive into the TagWorkers later on in this post.
 2. Process children
-HTML2PDF processes the tags depth-first: if this tag has any child tags it will loop over all the child tags and go through this flow again with the child tags before finishing the flow for the current tag.
+pdfHTML processes the tags depth-first: if this tag has any child tags it will loop over all the child tags and go through this flow again with the child tags before finishing the flow for the current tag.
 Meaning that if a child tag has more children, it will go over them as well, and so on.
 3. Apply the CSS
-After processing the child tags, HTML2PDF will apply the CSS to the iText Layout object.
+After processing the child tags, PDFHTML will apply the CSS to the iText Layout object.
 This is done through CSS Appliers.
 4. Return to the parent layout object
 The Layout object is now complete.
 It contains its child elements and its CSS is also applied.
 This object will now be returned to its parent tag for further handling.